353words/json/README.md

 On lines 09-13 you define the JSON data with "login" and "nick" members.
 On lines 15-18 you define the `User` type with `Login` and `U On line 20 you define a `u` variable and on lines 21-23 you unmarshal the JSON data into it.
 Finally, on line 24 you print `u`.
-You can see that there's no error and only `Login` is filled.
+You can see that there's no error and only `Login` was filled.

 `encoding/json` works only with exported fields that start with uppercase letter.
 However, in JSON the convention is to use lower case names.